sharedwonder/windows-terminal-context-menu/README.md

 ## 3.Thanks

-This project is modified on lextm's ["windowsterminal shell" project](https://github.com/lextm/windowsterminal-shell).
 Special thanks to lextm.
+This project is modified on lextm's ["windowsterminal shell"](https://github.com/lextm/windowsterminal-shell).

 ## 4.Compare with "windowsterminal shell"